rustwasm/wasm-bindgen/guide/src/reference/types/result.md

 an exception is thrown in JS with `error`.

-You can use `Result` to enable handling of JS exceptions with `?` in Rust, naturally propagating it upwards to the wasm boundary.
+You can use `Result` to enable handling of JS exceptions with `?` in Rust, naturally propagating it upwards to the Wasm boundary.
 Furthermore you can also return custom types in Rust so long as they're all convertible to `JsValue`.

 Note that if you import a JS function with `Result` you need